Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/04OrganizationalAspects/README.md

 Send post-training assessment survey to participants (see [Training evaluation](/03OnLearningAndTraining.md/#training-evaluation)) or distribute an evaluation form during the event and make sure people hand it in at the end.

-Envía una encuesta de evaluación post capacitación (ver [Training evaluation](/03OnLearningAndTraining.md/#training-evaluation)) o distribuye una hoja de evaluación durante el evento y asegúrate de que al final del evento la gente lo entregue.
+Envía una encuesta de evaluación post evento (ver [Training evaluation](/03OnLearningAndTraining.md/#training-evaluation)) o distribuye una hoja de evaluación durante el evento y asegúrate de que al final del evento la gente lo entregue.

 Read and count the questions in the evaluation form.
 Make your self-evaluation.